robocup-logistics/rcll_status_board/README.md

 set(REFBOX_ROOT_DIR /home/username/llsf-refbox)
 ...
 ```
 Restart your system.
-For some reasens the refbox header files are just found by ROS build process after a restart of the system.
+For some reasons the refbox header files are just found by ROS build process after a restart of the system.

 Build your catkin workspace